Add or Edit a Source

 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.

 Back in the Coveo Cloud administration console Sources page, you can review the progress of your Database source addition or modification (see Manage Sources).

 Enabling Refresh on a Database Source

-Refresh keeps items up-to-date by scanning repositories and re-indexing modified items at short intervals.
-To enable this feature on a Database source, database items that have to be indexed, such as tables or views, must contain a
+A refresh operation keeps items up to date by scanning repositories and re-indexing modified items at short intervals.
+For this to be possible with a Database source, each of the database items to retrieve, such as tables or views, must have a

 The refresh takes into account deleted items when the